-Environmental costs and liabilities and changing environmental regulation could affect our cash flow.
+$Environmental\ costs\ and\ liabilities\ and\ changing\ environmental\ regulation\ could\ affect\ our\ cash\ flow.$

-As with other companies engaged in the ownership and production of oil and natural gas, we always have possible risk of exposure to environmental costs and liabilities because the costs associated with environmental compliance or remediation could reduce the amount we would receive from our properties.
+As with other companies engaged in the ownership and production of oil and natural gas, we always have possible risk of exposure to environmental costs and liabilities because of the costs associated with environmental compliance or remediation.
 The properties in which we hold interests are subject to extensive federal, state, tribal and local regulatory requirements relating to environmental affairs, health and safety and waste management.
 Governmental authorities have the power to enforce compliance with applicable regulations and permits, which could increase production costs on our properties and affect their cash flow.
 Third parties may also have the right to pursue legal actions to enforce compliance.
 Because we do not directly operate our properties, our direct liability under environmental laws is limited.
 It is likely, however, that expenditures in connection with environmental matters, individually or as part of normal capital expenditure programs, will affect the net cash flow from our properties.
 Future environmental law developments, such as stricter laws, regulations or enforcement policies, could significantly increase the costs of production from our properties and reduce our cash flow.